GianLorenzetto/GianLorenzetto.github.io-www/_drafts/azure-teamcity-and-octopusdeploy---part-3.md

 A couple of things to note:

-* If you're using a non-standard port (say 8080) remember to open the port on the firewall of the server, as well as the endpoint configuration in the Azure management portal.
+* If you're using a non-standard port (say 8080) remember to open the port on the firewall of the server, as well as the endpoint configuration in Azure management portal.
 * Offline package drop creates the deployment, ready to be executed ... do NOT expect things like configuration variables to be substituted before running the deployment script.

 <a name="installing-tentacles"></a>